ArnoAnsems/CatacombGL/README.md

 * NY00123 for developing the Reflection Keen source port.
 The part of Reflection Keen that handles music and sound effects is reused in CatacombGL.

 # History
+* Version 0.4.2 (2020-02-20) New in this release:
+  * Added the "fizzle fade" effect when entering a level or travelling through a magic gate.
+Based on code from Wolf4SDL.
+  * Fix: corrected the aspect ratio of the 3D view to match with the original 4:3 monitors.
+  * Fix: do not play a sound while browsing the menu in Catacomb 3D.
+Reported by Dinoaur.
+  * Fix: moved the hand in Catacomb 3D to the center.
+Reported by Dinoaur.
+  * Fix: do not show popup messages about keys when interacting with doors in Catacomb 3D.
+Reported by Dinoaur.
+  * Fix: do not play music during the transition to a new level.
+Reported by Dinoaur.
+  * Fix: pause the game when opening the menu during level transition.
+Reported by @pagb666.
+  * Fix: display framerate in the introduction screens.

 * Version 0.4.1 (2020-01-11) New in this release:
   * Added option for auto fire.
 Thanks to Master O for the suggestion.
 When auto fire is enabled, keeping the fire button pressed will automatically fire four projectiles per second.
 This is not part of the original gameplay and therefore disabled by default.
 But it might help in reducing stress on the finger by preventing excessive clicking.
   * Fix: mouse sensitivity issues, as the mouse speed was affected by frame rate and way too sensitive at quick turns.
 Reported by @pagb666 and Jello.